 Remnant regional ecosystem vegetation in Queensland

-The report provides statistics on the extent of remnant regional ecosystem vegetation for the entire state of Queensland.
-The report is based on the detailed regional ecosystem survey and mapping Version 12.2 Regional Ecosystems (2022) and Version 5.0 Bioregions and subregions of Queensland (Figure 1), which are available on the Queensland Globe and Open Data, QSpatial.
+The report is based on the detailed regional ecosystem survey and mapping Version 13.0 Regional Ecosystems (2023) and Version 5.0 Bioregions and subregions of Queensland (Figure 1), which are available on the Queensland Globe and Open Data, QSpatial.

 The report provides essential regional ecosystem extent information and consolidated maps to support state and local government, natural resource management organisations, business and landholders in vegetation management, planning and development.